 Mr. Rohr is Chairman and Chief Executive Officer of Celanese Corporation, a technology and specialty materials company.
 He has served in these roles since April 2012.
-Prior to that position, he held several executive positions with Albemarle Corporation, a specialty chemical company, including Executive Chairman of the Board (2011-2012), Prior (2011-2014), Prior (2011-2014) (2008-2011), Chief Executive Officer (2002-2011) and President (2000-2010).
+Prior to that position, he held several executive positions with Albemarle Corporation, a specialty chemical company, including Executive Chairman of the Board (2011-2012), Chairman of the Board (2008-2011), Chief Executive Officer (2002-2011) and President (2000-2010).
 Before joining Albemarle, he served with Occidental Chemical Corporation as Senior Vice President.